hexbus/bq4847-replacement/README.md

       - Recheck all IC placements and capacitor installations.
       - Use a multimeter to verify connectivity and power.
       - Confirm the DSR is still present by rerunning `IDELOAD`.
+      - Make sure you have the current version of the IDE DSR, and follow the troubleshooting steps [here](https://hexbus.com/ti99geek/Projects/idedsr/idedsr.html#idedsr).
       - Seek help via community resources like the [TI-99/4A Forum on AtariAge](https://forums.atariage.com/forum/164-ti-994a-computers/).

 ---